pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

    - Automatically updates related components when matches are created
    - Ensures a coherent experience when navigating between discovery and matches views

+## Match Moments

+When a match is created through the discovery system, a match moment dialog is displayed to inform the user and provide navigation options:

+1. **Match Display**:
+   - Shows collaboration type and company name
+   - Displays the user's first name when available ("You've matched with [Name] from [Company]")
+   - Uses animated entrance transitions for an engaging experience

+2. **Navigation Options**:
+   - "View My Matches" button with a MessageCircle (chat) icon for viewing all matches
+   - "Continue Discovering" button with the discovery icon (LuCopy) for returning to discovery
+   - Optional direct message button for immediate communication

+3. **User Experience**:
+   - Seamless integration with the discovery flow
+   - Consistent visual design with the rest of the application
+   - Clear call-to-action buttons with appropriate icons
+   - Proper context preservation when navigating between pages

 ## Implementation History

 - **Version 1.0.0**: Basic card discovery with local storage swipe tracking